Skip to main content

 • VST2 (.so): ~/.vst, /usr/lib/vst, /usr/local/lib/vst

-• VST3 (.vst3): ~/.vst3, /usr/lib/vst3, /usr/local/lib/vst3
+• VST3 (.vst3): ~/.vst3, /usr/lib/vst3, /usr/local/lib/vst3 (The .vst3 item is usually a folder)

 • LV2 (.lv2): ~/.lv2, /usr/lib/lv2, /usr/local/lib/lv2 (The .lv2 item is usually a folder)